 The Cittadella is also the place where during the summer the biggest outdoor events take place.
 Here visitors can find two museums, one dedicated to the history of the Carnival floats and the other to Carnevalotto, a valuable collection of works of art created by contemporary designer.

 The raw material of the Carnival of Viareggio is papier-mâché or rather the paper mold.
-Paper mold allowed to build huge works, that are light at the same time.
-Models in clay, plaster casts, newsprint and glue made by flour and water are the simple ingredients of the biggest show of its kind in the world.
-To know more about the “behind the scenes” read this post.
+Paper mold allowed to build light but huge works.
+Models in clay, plaster casts, newsprint and glue, with flour and water, are the simple ingredients of the biggest show of its kind in the world.

 The Carnival takes place every year in February (the exact dates change every year depending on the Easter).
 For a month, the city is transformed into a factory of fun with parades of giant papier-marché floats, night parties, fireworks, theatre, food events and big sporting events (like the Viareggio World Cup Football Tournament Coppa Carnevale).